lydell/elm-watch/docs/server.md

 What would happen if you named `public/admin/index.html` just `public/admin.html` instead?
 There’s nothing stopping you from doing it.
 You would need to go to `/admin.html` to access it.
 Which would probably render a 404-style page in your `Browser.application` program, since you most likely have no route matching `/admin.html`.
 And if the `Browser.application` program ever changes the URL, refreshing the page won’t work.
 So stick to `index.html` files for `Browser.application` programs.

-I recommend always creating a `index.html` directly in your static files directory. elm-watch prints a link to the static file server on start up, and if you have a root `index.html` file, that link will take you somewhere useful from the get go.
+I recommend always creating an `index.html` directly in your static files directory. elm-watch prints a link to the static file server on start up, and if you have a root `index.html` file, that link will take you somewhere useful from the get go.

 ## Browser.application